Mobile App vs Web App: What’s the difference?

 • Android and iOS are leaders in the Mobile Application domain, followed by Microsoft.

-Most companies focus first on development and mobile app testing for Android and iOS and then target the rest platforms.
-This is due to the broad user base for Android and iOS in the global market covering around 71% and 28%, respectively (2009-2022).
+Most companies focus first on development and mobile app testing for Android and iOS and then target the other platforms.
+This is due to the broad user base for Android and iOS in the global market, covering around 72% and 27%, respectively (2024-2025).

 But, the constant proliferation of mobile devices and other gadgets with diverse configurations required mobile apps to be well-tested across several mobile devices.
 To meet this demand, businesses have started incorporating best practices for mobile app testing as a complete testing strategy.